 Good dental care can help you keep your teeth and gums healthy for a lifetime.
-It is important for children to start young with good dental habits.
-Proper hygiene should include:
+It is important for children to begin good dental habits when they are young.
+For proper dental hygiene:

 - Brush your teeth twice a day and floss at least once daily.

 - Limit sugar intake.

 - Use a toothbrush with soft bristles.
 Replace your toothbrush when bristles get bent.

 - Have your dentist show you the proper ways to brush and floss.